I prefer getting file download prompts over downloads being automatically saved to the system once they complete.

 That's all there is to it.
 All future files that you download that match the file extension will be run automatically on the system.

-Chrome will always load them in the default application set for the file type on the system with no option to change it to a different program.
+Chrome will always load them in the default application that is associated with the selected file type; the browser does not include options to select a different program for certain file types.

-You are probably wondering how you control the feature.
+You probably wonder how to reset the feature if you made a mistake.
 There are two options for that.
 First, you can uncheck the option if the file type is still displayed in the download bar in Chrome.

 Since future files won't be listed there anymore once you have made the change, you are left with the following option:

-All custom run instructions have been reset so that all files will be downloaded once again in the browser.
+All custom run instructions have been reset so that all files will be downloaded once again and not run automatically.

 Now You: Do you download files or set your browser to run files automatically?Advertisement